vdergachev/go-mahnem/README.md

 ## TODO

-- Add Repository (work with db, storing fetched users data)
 - Add fetch strategies (base on dictionary, on int ranges and on built in  search)
 - Add service using strategies
-- Cover by tests
+- Cover by tests (fetch html pages, db queries, service logic)

 - Add Rest API to drive fetch process
 - Add UI to manage fetch process